0higgsboson/compiledCompletions2/README.md

 - Efficiency rankings
 - Total cost breakdown
 - Real-time cost estimation

+**Note**: Pricing data has been updated to reflect accurate per-1K token rates based on current provider pricing (converted from per-million token rates).

 Perfect for budget-conscious AI experimentation and finding the most cost-effective provider for your use case.